 Opportunities to increase energy efficiency within City operations are included within the Environmentally Sustainable Design Discussion Paper and related Draft Policies.
 Implementation of these principles will be progressed through the City's Capital Works Program.

-That Council NOTES the progress made in implementing the City's Greenhouse Action Plan 2007-10 forming Attachment 1 to this Report.
+That Council NOTES the progress made in implementing the City's Greenhouse Action Plan 2007-10 forming Attachment 1 to Report CJ152-09/10.

 To access this attachment on electronic document, click here: Attach7brf140910.pdf